JRTheStudent/Reproducable-Research/Project2/NOAA_Storm_Database_Analysis.md

 - Creating a variable (*year*) derived from *date* to facilitate plotting.

-- Excluding data prior to 1996 via the filter function.
+- Excluding data prior to 1996.

+- Creating a variable (*damage*) to quantify economic impact resulting from damage or loss to private property, public infrastructure and crops.

+- Creating a variable (*casualties*) to summate values from the *FATALITIES* and *INJURIES* variables.
+Further information about fatalities and injuries is located in Section 2.6 of the NWS Directive 10-1605[3].

+- Additional information on the rationale for data transformations and exclusions is available in the corresponding section below.

+## Results

+#### Data Transformations and Exclusions

+- Data prior to 1996 has been excluded.
 This is motivated by information conveyed on the Storm Event Database details page[2] which states that data prior to 1996 only contain a subset of the 48 event types that have been documented in the subsequent data (1996 to current).
 By excluding data prior to 1996 the analysis ensures equal consideration for all event types.

-- Creating a singe variable (*damage*) to quantify economic impact resulting from damage or loss to private property, public infrastructure and crops.
-Damage estimates are represented within the data in the variables *PROPDMG* (Property Damage), *PROPDMGEXP* (Property Damage Exponent), *CROPDMG* (Crop Damage) and *CROPDMGEXP* (Crop Damage Exponent).
+- Damage estimates are represented within the data in the variables *PROPDMG* (Property Damage), *PROPDMGEXP* (Property Damage Exponent), *CROPDMG* (Crop Damage) and *CROPDMGEXP* (Crop Damage Exponent).
 Per Section 2.7 of the NWS Directive 10-1605[3],